When it’s bone-cold outside, this body-warming one-pot dish will be welcome at your dinner table!

 1 cup filtered water: use as needed

-For the lamb ragu:
+To cook the lamb ragu:

 Melt coconut oil in a 5.5-quart Dutch oven over medium-high heat.
 When the oil is hot (but not smoking), add the onions and fennel.
 Saute for about 4 minutes, or until softened and gently browned.
 Add the minced ginger, cumin, cinnamon, coriander and nutmeg, combining with the onion-fennel mixture about 1 minute.
 Stir in the minced zucchini, parsnip and carrots, mixing until well-combined, about 2 minutes.
 Reduce heat to medium.
 If vegetables begin sticking to the pan, add 1/4 to 1/2 cup filtered water to loosen.